L1Ryx/L1Ryx/README.md

 - Technical Audio: Wwise, FMOD
 - Collaboration: Git, Perforce, Jira, Confluence

+I've worked as a Software Engineering Intern for Audio on the _Call of Duty_ franchise at Activision/[Raven Software](https://www.ravensoftware.com/our-games) and as a Gameplay Programmer & Tech Sound Designer at [Serious Point Games](https://www.seriouspointgames.com/) for upcoming title, _The Ski Lodge Murder_.

 When I’m not working on professional projects, I like building personal games and implementing cool game design ideas (glorified shower thoughts).
 This page serves as a brief introduction to my work and a showcase of some of the more recent personal projects I’ve worked on.

 <p align="center">